 A Demanding Job

 Correctional officers maintain order within the institution and enforce rules and regulations while ensuring inmates are orderly and obey rules.
 Correctional officers monitor the activities and supervise the work assignments of inmates.
-Sometimes, officers must search inmates and their living quarters for contraband such as weapons or drugs, settle disputes between inmates, and enforce discipline.
+Their duties may entail searching inmates and their living quarters for contraband, settling disputes between inmates, and enforce discipline.
 Correctional officers inspect the facilities, checking cells and other areas of the institution for unsanitary conditions, contraband, fire hazards, and any evidence of rule infractions.

-For all this work, the median income for a Correctional officer in Oregon is $27.54 an hour.
-Assuming a 40-hour work week, that equals $56,117 a year.
-However, overtime is very common for the 4,000 Correctional officers in Oregon.
+For all this work, the median wage for a correctional officer in Oregon is $29.00 an hour.
+Assuming a 40-hour work week, that equates to $60,327 a year.
+However, overtime is very common for the 4,000 correctional officers in Oregon.